 Talking of this, below is what relationship blogger, TinzRant thinks regarding women making the first move in regards to dating.
 As I feel women have this fear that they shouldn’t do it and not normal but Tinz will break that down for you!

-However this could of course be down to a person’s preference, additionally there are certainly other factors that contribute to a woman not wanting to make the first move, fear being one that stands out.
+However this could of course be down to a person’s preference, additionally, there are certainly other factors that contribute to a woman not wanting to make the first move, fear to be one that stands out.

 She’s too upfront

 When a woman makes a move on a man she is sometimes referred to as forward and to up for it, which I believe is a reason women refrain from making the first move on the opposite sex.
 Although an immature man can consider you approaching him as forward, most would see it as both bold and confident.
 He will respect the fact that you were not afraid to initiate the conversation with him and go for what you want instead of waiting for it to come to you.